McKenzie Holmes: A Laurel Springs Scholar, Author, and Leader

 After college, McKenzie completed three months of lectures and three months of outreach in south Asia while simultaneously keeping a travel blog.

-McKenzie Holmes is anything but ordinary.
-As a matter of fact, in our opinion, McKenzie is extraordinary.
+An ordinary high-school experience might not include co-writing a children’s book and starting a trilogy.
+McKenzie Holmes is anything but ordinary, though.
+As a matter of fact, in our opinion, McKenzie is extraordinary!

 McKenzie describes her education at Laurel Springs School as being in the presence of “brilliant thinkers” and “amazingly talented musicians, dancers, actors.
 She talks about developing relationships with peers — entirely in an online environment — who helped her grow personally and academically.